cormullion/Thebes.jl/docs/src/objects.md

 ## Making objects

-You make an 3D object using `make()`, and then use `pin()` to throw it at the 2D canvas.
+You make a 3D object using `make()`, and then use `pin()` to throw it onto the 2D drawing.

 `make()` expects an array of 3D points, an (optional) array of face definitions, and an (optional) array of labels, plus an (optional) name.
 These arrays let you link faces with vertices.
 It returns an Object.

-A Cube object is already defined in Thebes (we needn't have made one, really).
+A Cube object is already defined in Thebes (we needn't have made one earlier, really).
 So after:

 ```
 cube = make(Cube, "cube")
 ```

-you'll get:
+the `cube` variable contains:

 ```
 Object(